Technology & Social Media

 - AfP endorsed the Paris Call for Trust and Security in CyberSecurity as a civil society stakeholder in August 2019.

-- PeaceCon 2019 will include five sessions focused on technology and peacebuilding.
+- PeaceCon 2019 included five sessions focused on technology and peacebuilding.

 The Technology and Social Media Working Group is a partnership between: